debakarr/Road_to_IoT/README.md

 # Road_to_IoT
 Collection of Arduino Sketches, I wrote after understanding the basics.
 Starting from LED blink ("Hello World" for ES) to glowing a bulb through Intranet (using WiFi) to many more...

+### Abstract

+Nowadays Internet of Things (IoT) has become a very hot topic.
+We can use it to control objects connected to the *Internet*, thereafter enabling us to *collect and exchange data* between objects.
+With it expansion in different field out of whcih *Home Automation* is one trend which is one step ahead toward *smart cities*.
+In the proposed project(s) a system is developed which is control via *MQTT protocol*, which is a lightweight protocol for IoT.
+Using which we tried to achieve things like *controlling appliance from distance, generating alerts* based on the data collected. *NodeMCU* is used as a processor connecting different divices via *WiFi* channel.
+We tried to create a home environment and tested our prototype.
+First we tried it using HTML web page and then moved to application such as *MQTTBox* and *Node-RED dashboard* in later part.

 ### Designing Idea of the Product

 This repository contains 3 Products altogether.
 Title for each of them is "Home Automation using MQTT", "Visualizing the temperature and Humadity using gauge and chart", and "Server room critical temperature notifier".